-“I got it for you,”a soft voice rang through the room.
+“I got it for you,” a soft voice whispered.

-Kerria turned around and watched as Alian held the water-pitcher in one hand and a glass cup in the other.
-Alian, her assistant, was, by all means, a petite female hailing from Spring Court.
-She was the same as Kerria in height and stature, but that was just about the only thing they shared.
+Kerria turned.
+Alian balanced the water-pitcher in one hand and a glass cup in the other.
+Alian, her assistant, was a petite female from Spring Court.
+She was the same height as Kerria, but that was just about the only thing they shared.

-“You can place it on the table over there,” Kerria instructed, pointing at the chipped wooden table that had been the centerpiece of her bedroom ever since she moved to Dunia over thirty years ago.
+Kerria took the glass from her.
+“You can rest the pitcher on the table,” she said, pointing at the chipped wooden table, the centerpiece of her bedroom ever since she moved to the city in Dunia.

-Alian placed the pitcher down, along with the glass cup.
+Alian placed the pitcher down.
 “Anything else, oloye?”

-“And he’s here,” Alian said, her words delicate and timid.
+“And he’s here.”
+Alian’s words were delicate and timid.

 Kerria turned to look at her.
 “Who’s here?”

-Kerria sighed, forcing herself toward the door.
-She grabbed her sweater that hung over the bedpost.
-“He promised to only visit at night.”
+Kerria sighed, then forced herself toward the door.
+She grabbed the sweater hanging over the bedpost.
+“He told me He’d only visit at night.”

-Avoiding the long-winded conversation that Alian was pressing to have, Kerria pushed past her and strutted into the hallway, breaking out in a half-sprint to the stairwells and carefully avoiding the maid-servant making her way up.
-As she descended the staircase, she could partially see Him in the foyer, comfortably seated on a linen-upholstered sofa that was centered in the middle of the open room.
+Avoiding the long-winded conversation Alian was pressing to have, Kerria pushed past her and strutted into the hallway, breaking out in a half-sprint onto the stairs and carefully avoiding the maid-servant making her way up.
+As she descended the staircase, she could partially see Him in the foyer, comfortably seated on a linen-upholstered sofa centered in the open room.

 “I don’t find this funny.”

-Today was no different, except it had been thirty-two years since she last saw Him.
+Today was no different, except it was thirty-two years since she last saw Him.
 So, it must have been an emergency of an exponential sort.

 “Tell me,” she said.

-“You control the Kekere-Daun Kingdom.
+“You are the Shujaa in charge of Kekere-Daun.
 I felt the need to tell you.”

-Kerria rolled her eyes at the comment.
+Kerria rolled her eyes.
 “Is that how You see it?”

-“Lucifer is a traitor of these realms and the Divine Throne.
+“Lucifer is a traitor of these realms and the Triune Monarchy.
 Thus, he is a traitor to You.
 And You do nothing about him.”